patrickkunka/easydropdown/README.md

 ## API Methods

-The easydropdown instances returned from the factory function expose several API methods for programmatic control of the dropdown, and instance destruction.
+The `EasydropdownFacade` instance returned from the factory function exposes several API methods for programmatic control of the dropdown, and instance destruction.

 ### open()

 `.open()`

 Programmatically opens the dropdown.
 Closes any other open instances.

 ```js